core-wg/oscore/draft-ietf-core-object-security.md

 ##### Inner Block Options {#inner-block-options}

-The sending CoAP endpoint MAY fragment a CoAP message as defined in {{RFC7959}} before the message is processed by OSCOAP.
-In this case the Block options SHALL be processed by OSCOAP as Inner options ({{inner-options}}).
-The receiving CoAP endpoint SHALL process the OSCOAP message according to {{inner-options}} before processing blockwise as defined in {{RFC7959}}.
+The sending CoAP endpoint MAY fragment a CoAP message as defined in {{RFC7959}} before the message is processed by OSCORE.
+In this case the Block options SHALL be processed by OSCORE as Inner options ({{inner-options}}).
+The receiving CoAP endpoint SHALL process the OSCORE message according to {{inner-options}} before processing blockwise as defined in {{RFC7959}}.

 For blockwise request operations using Block1, an endpoint MUST comply with the Request-Tag processing defined in Section 3 of {{I-D.amsuess-core-repeat-request-tag}}.
 In particular, the rules in section 3.3.1 of {{I-D.amsuess-core-repeat-request-tag}} MUST be followed, which guarantee that a specific request body is assembled only from the corresponding request blocks.